Ruth Buscombe

-Ruth Buscombe (born 21 December 1989) is a British strategy engineer for the Alfa Romeo Racing Formula One team.
+Ruth Buscombe (born 21 December 1989) is a British motorsport engineer and presenter for F1 TV.
 A first class honours graduate of the University of Cambridge Department of Engineering, she began working in Formula One with Scuderia Ferrari at its headquarters in 2012 as a race strategist.
-Buscombe later moved to Haas in November 2015 to become the team's strategy engineer.
-She left Haas in June 2016 and was employed by Sauber three months later, helping the team to finish ahead of rival Manor Racing in the 2016 Constructors' Championship.
+Buscombe later moved to Haas F1 Team in November 2015 to become the team's strategy engineer.
+She left Haas in June 2016 and was employed by Sauber three months later, helping the team finish ahead of rival Manor Racing in the 2016 Constructors' Championship.
+She left her position of Head of Race Strategy at Sauber at the conclusion of the 2023 season.
+Buscombe moved into an F1 TV presenter role.
 Buscombe is an ambassador for Dare to be Different.

 Biography

 Early life and education

 In an interview with The Guardian in 2017, Buscombe describes her childhood as going from "wanting to be a princess, to being an astronaut to wanting to be in F1", having become interested in motor racing at age 11.
 She cited Formula One engineers James Allison and Paddy Lowe as her inspiration.
-She was educated at Forest School, Walthamstow, enjoying mathematics and the problem solving aspect of the subject.
+She was educated at Forest School, Walthamstow, enjoying mathematics and the problem-solving aspect of the subject.
 Buscombe's teachers attempted to discourage her from a career in engineering because they questioned why she wanted to work in a male-dominated industry.
 At age 18, she narrowly avoided being killed in a road accident.
 Buscombe went to the University of Cambridge Department of Engineering to study Aerospace and Aerothermal Engineering.
 Her master's thesis was on the effect of the drag reduction system and was conducted in conjunction with motorsport's governing body, the Fédération Internationale de l'Automobile, with supervision from former Jaguar team principal Tony Purnell.
 Buscombe graduated with a first class honours degree in 2012.